www-oto-dev/webdev-sdk/README.md

 oto.meanings.remove('mm-product-usage-advantages')
 ```

 **Adding a value** for a key with a same 'name'.
-That will create several values (For example, engine generates several values by solving formulas with a 'list' representation)
+That will create several values (For example, engine generates several values by solving formulas with a 'list' form)
 ```
 oto.meanings.add('mm-product-usage-advantages', 'You can build websites in minutes') oto.meanings.add('mm-product-usage-advantages', 'Use your social media, websites, and blogs as a source of information')